akltech/Object-Detection/README.md

 In general, it's difficult for computers to detect shapes in a noisy image.
 For this reason, blurring an image changes its computer interpretability.
   <br></p>
 Noise is random brightness or color in an image; it results from light in an image that the camera cannot interpret.
-When an object detection method takes a noisy image as input, the result is scattered points across the frame instead of boxes around the objects, as shown in the figure below.
+When an object detection method takes a noisy image as input, the result is scattered points across the frame instead of the expected box outlines around the objects, as shown in figure 1.
 A machine learning algorithm trained to detect clouds would succeed better with the blurred snapshot in figure 1:
 <br></p>
 <p float="left">
   <img src="https://github.com/akltech/Vehicle-Detection/blob/93899e8dfa69af52daee7c07d4a1fb59f53ccd99/Images/sky%20with%20a%20lot%20of%20noise.jpg" width="300" />